-In just a few hours you'll have a detailed report of the condition of your home so that you can plan for needed repairs and upgrades when it's time to make them.
+In several hours you'll have a detailed inspection and in a day or two you'll have a detailed report of the condition of your home so that you can plan for needed repairs and upgrades when it's time to make them.
 When purchasing a home, many homebuyers have saved literally thousands of dollars through information provided by the home inspector.

 Homeowners who have owned their homes for several years can even benefit from a home inspector's knowledge of maintenance and repairs, and experience to avert potential problems.
 In many areas where disasters have occurred, homeowners have relied on inspectors to help them identify any damage resulting from storms, earthquakes, floods, etc.